Texas Medicaid Income Limits

 • Capital gains and investment income

-Does not count as income (MAGI)
+What does not count as income under MAGI

 • Child support received